Bose Noise Cancelling Headphones 700

 When the Noise Cancelling Headphones 700 (henceforth referred to as “Bose 700”) were announced, Bose played up better voice clarity for phone calls and interactions with voice assistants like Amazon’s Alexa and the Google Assistant.
 The company did not mention any changes to sound quality, but it turns out that was updated as well, and even a quick glance reveals a new physical design.
-Not readily apparent, however, is the addition of touch controls and the functionality brought by Bose’s new Bose Music app, which has more to do with controlling and customizing the headphones than music, really.
+Not readily apparent, however, is the addition of touch controls and extra functionality brought by Bose’s new Bose Music app.

 Out of the box